 What children’s perspectives tell us about inclusion, is that we are all experts in diﬀerent ways and that our diﬀerent experiences and understandings are of value.
 Inclusive education is presented and discussed as under construction, both in educational settings and as a concept.
 The materials in this course are largely rooted in the social model of disability and human/disability rights frameworks.

-The full course with this topic on Open University consists of the following chapters:
+The full course about inclusion on Open University consists of the following chapters:

 - What children’s perspectives tell us about inclusion

 - Why do you come here?

 - Children’s perceptions of play and learning

 - How older pupils view school